baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part3.md

 ### sync.Once

-I may already notice the following code block, which is used several times inside `GoC` function.
+You may already notice the following code block, which is used several times inside `GoC` function.

 ```golang
 returnOnce.Do(func() {